pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.md

 ---
 layout: post.liquid
-title:  "Learning in the future"
+title:  "How fast can we learn?"
-date:   2021-02-26 20:43
+date: 2021-07-20 20:54
-last_updated: 2021-02-26 20:43
+last_updated: 2021-07-20 20:54
-tags: knetledge education future
+tags: knetledge education future learning
+permalink: /how-fast-can-we-learn
-categories: [ai, education, future]
+categories: [education, learning, future]
 ---
+How long does it take to make an original contribution to a specific field of knowledge?
-Is it possible to compress the typical education curriculum?
-If so, how much smaller can it be?
+Is it possible to save time?
+If so, how much?

 In 2010, I was working in Mexico City as a Quality Assurance Analyst for Ixe Banco.
-It was my first job, for some reason I could not understand my lunch break was 2hrs, and I could not shorten it in order to leave earlier in the afternoon.
+It was my first job and for some reason I couldn't understand my lunch break had to be 2hrs, I could not shorten it in order to leave earlier in the afternoon.
+It was a weird schedule.

-In any case, during these long lunch breaks I had time to read a bit, at the time I was reading Paul Halmos' article _How to write mathematics_ in which he explains a few ideas a writer of mathematics can use to improve the produced text.
+During these long lunch breaks I had time to read a bit and at the time I was reading Paul Halmos' article [How to write mathematics](#references) in which he explains his process of writing mathematics.

-As an enthusiast of mathematics, this was interesting for me, not so much because I wanted to write mathematics but because I wanted to read and understand more mathematics.

-The typical pattern I would notice in myself is to identify an interesting topic, find some good references for it, maybe 2 or 3.
-I would then proceed to read a particular chapter on one of the references to find out it was too difficult.
-Then I would try and read a different reference, sometimes I would be able to understand, but some other times I would need to reach out for one more reference in the hopes that one would have an explanation that I could understand.

-I asked myself: if calculus is about 300 years old, how come there isn't a definitive way on how to teach it?
-As a student, I felt I was not in the position to judge which bibliography was better suited for my current knowledge and reviewing 3 references was a huge investment of time, which may in the end not pay off.
+I like mathematics and for a long time I wished I could make some type of contribution to the field.
+However, I had no formal training in mathematics and only got excited about it when I was about 20 years old, a bit too late to start a career as a mathematician.

+I would sit during some days and try to solve problems from [Spivak's Calculus](#references) The process was slow, and not all of it was fun.
+Sometimes the material was too difficult for me, it takes a while to get used to the definition, theorem, proof structure of many texts on mathematics, specially following long proofs with steps that seem unjustified.

+When things started to get too hard I would try to find a different reference for the same theorem and hope that it would somehow be easier.
+Sometimes I would try to focus on the theorem's applications, I though, perhaps after a couple of examples, it would illuminate the proof.

+I had a really hard time finding resources that included both a rigorous treatment, together with practical examples and visualisations for the key ideas.
+The rigorous texts tended to ignore the practical and visual aspects and the practical books with nice graphs tended to not even try to explain why the formulas worked or how to derive them.

+## There is no _standard_ treatment for Calculus

+Calculus, in the form it's taught in many colleges today, for example, using Spivak's book as the main reference, is about 300 years old.
+Of course there has been progress, but the core concepts taught in schools are really that old.
+So, how come there isn't a _standard_ treatment which includes both the rigorous aspect and the practical and visual aspect?

+As a college student at the time, I could not decide, which reference to use.
+Some were too hard/abstract, some did not include the derivations of formulas, some did not include a step by step proof I could follow.
+Reviewing multiple reference texts was a big investment of resources, and all that for a single subject.

+## TODO Rewrite from here

 The problem becomes more complicated if we also consider, not only the proficiency level a student has about a subject but also whether their